-This page describes how to create an alerting policy with a PromQL-based condition by using the Cloud Monitoring API.
+This page describes how to create a PromQL-based alerting policy by using the Cloud Monitoring API.
 You can use PromQL queries in your alerting policies to create complex conditions with features such as ratios, dynamic thresholds, and metric evaluation.

-If you work in a Prometheus environment outside Cloud Monitoring and have Prometheus alerting rules, then you can use the Google Cloud CLI to migrate them to Monitoring alerting policies with a PromQL query.
+If you work in a Prometheus environment outside Cloud Monitoring and have Prometheus alerting rules, then you can use the Google Cloud CLI to migrate them to PromQL-based alerting policies in Monitoring.
 For more information, see Migrate alerting rules and receivers from Prometheus.

 Create alerting policies with PromQL queries